 Fragrance Composition:

 So what does it smell like?
+It is classified as a sweet floral fragrance for women.
 Coty Jasmin de Corse is an very sweet, heavy and lingering with indolic jasmine with smoky undertones.

 • Base notes: civet, ambergris, ambrette, benzoin, castoreum